buy a BUSINESS

 Starting a business of your own can pay great dividends, but it’s important to understand that the risks are significant.
 The vast majority of start-up businesses falter and eventually fail.
 An uncomfortably high percentage of businesses fail within the first 5 years of business (+50%) and only ⅓ make it to 10 years.

-Here are some reasons to consider the purchase of an existing business
+Here are some reasons to consider buying a business instead of starting one from scratch:

 Knowing that Sound Business Brokers is working with the company you are thinking about buying should give you confidence in certainty of closing…”